Before I even start I should explain what sandbagging is to readers who do not know what it means.

 Is sandbagging good?

-How to Sandbag the right way
+How to Sandbag the correct way

 Poll – Sandbagging what’s your take

-So do you think that sandbagging route is good practice?
+So do you think that sandbagging route is a good practice?
 Let us know your opinion by leaving a comment.

 Share with your friends and find out what they think of sandbagging.